MADRIGALS MINUS 1

 |Pascon del vago e dilettoso aprile (SSATB)|

 A nice example of the pastoral madrigal, replete with shepherds and shepherdesses cavorting in the spring sunshine, amidst the birds and flowers.
-The Alto has been reconstructed.
+The Alto part has been reconstructed.

 |Chi di veder procura (SS A/T TB)|